stl026/stevenlam/README.md

 - An eCommerce product discovery retail web application for online shoppers.

 [TapThat](https://github.com/stl026/tapthat)
-- React-native application using Expo logging and presenting the user with data about their ability ot maintain a consistent tempo.
+- React-native application using Expo logging and presenting the user with data about their ability to maintain a consistent tempo.

 ---